Galucinogen/MyHelm/PostgreSQL-Statefulset/README.md

 This is an example of running the Crunchy PostgreSQL containers using the Helm project!
 More examples of the Crunchy Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/CrunchyData/crunchy-containers).

-This example deploys a statefulset named *pgset*.
+This example deploys a postgresql-statefulset named *pgset*.
 The statefulset is a new feature in Kubernetes as of version 1.5.
 Statefulsets have replaced PetSets going forward.